 Targeted therapy uses biologic drugs that target specific proteins that are important for cancer cell proliferation or spreading.
-As mentioned above, these drugs are used together with chemotherapeutics as adjuvants or neoadjuvants in some types of breast cancer.
+As mentioned above, these drugs are used together with chemotherapeutics as adjuvants, neoadjuvants, or in metastatic breast cancer.
 The targeted therapies currently approved by for breast cancer include:

 - Trastuzumab (Herceptin) and pertuzumab (Perjeta) are antibodies that target the HER2 protein on breast cancer cells.
 These are used for HER2-positive breast cancer.

-- Palbociclib (Ibrance) and ribociclib (Kisqali) target cyclin-dependent kinases 4/6.
-These may be used for hormone receptor-positive, HER2-negative advanced breast cancer in postmenopausal women, in combination with other drugs.
+- Palbociclib (Ibrance), ribociclib (Kisqali), and abemaciclib (Verzenio) target cyclin-dependent kinases 4/6.
+These may be used for hormone receptor-positive, HER2-negative advanced breast cancer, in combination with other drugs.

 - Trastuzumab emtansine or T-DM1 (Kadcyla) is an antibody-chemotherapy conjugate drug which combines targeting HER2 by the antibody trastuzumab (T) with the cytotoxic effects of emtansine (or DM1).
 T-DM1 is approved for advanced HER2-positive breast cancer that is resistant to trastuzumab alone.

 - Everolimus (Afinitor) targets mTOR and is approved in combination with aromatase inhibitors for the treatment of postmenopausal women with hormone receptor-positive, HER2-negative breast cancer.